Top 5 Facts To Know About The Official Language Of Australia

 Sounding strange?
 But such is the reality.
 As recorded in the Australian National Dictionary in 2016, there prevail about 500 regularly used words in the Aus E vocabulary – derived from over 100 indigenous languages.

 In day-to-day life, such words are mainly utilized to describe the national flora and fauna, certain geographical locations, and especially the colonial settlements.
-The most popular phrases include:
+The most popular phrases include: if you are unaware of the process of translation don’t forget to read this article.

 The most striking indigenous influence is noticed in the pronunciation.
 Aus E speakers increasingly use complex diphthongs, laying more stress over nasal resonance than the oral one.
 Linguistic experts, in particular, credit these two features to the dialect native to Torres Island.